Follow In The Country on Twitter

 Method of Infection

 The most obvious way for Hosta Virus X to spread is by sap from an infected plant being mechanically transferred to another plant.
 Unfortunately, this is easier done than one might think.
 Contaminated tools and hands can both spread the disease.
-Cutting roots while digging and trimming off damaged leaves and spent flower scapes can easily transfer infected sap to healthy hostas.
-Researchers say the virus can not be spread by insects, but when we are talking about moving sap from one plant to another, I don't see how you can rule out insects completely.
-Or other animals like rabbits and deer, for that matter.
+Cutting roots while digging and trimming off damaged leaves and spent flower scapes can potentially transfer infected sap to healthy hostas.
+Researchers say the virus can not be spread by insects, slugs or other animals like rabbits and deer.

 We are only just beginning to understand how Hosta Virus X works.
 While mechanical infection poses the biggest risk, researchers may discover other means by which HVX spreads.
 There is no cure for plant viruses and it is not safe to have virus infected hostas in our gardens.

-There are no known cases where Hosta Virus X has been passed on to seedlings via pollen or seed.
-Other viruses closely related to HVX are proven not to transfer via seed, so it is expected that HVX behaves in the same manner.
+One study concluded that HVX could be transmitted through seed, but at the 2010 American Hosta Society Convention Dr. Lockhart said that he felt the study was not reliable.
+There are no proven cases that I am aware of where Hosta Virus X has been passed on to seedlings via pollen or seed.
+Other viruses closely related to HVX are proven not to transfer via seed or pollen, so it is expected that HVX behaves in the same manner.

 Hosta infected with Hosta Virus X Hosta infected with Hosta Virus X Hosta infected with Hosta Virus X Hosta infected with Hosta Virus X